An objective function for order preserving hierarchical clustering: Introduction

+The objective function presented in this paper extends on the work by \citet{Dasgupta2016}.
+The model set forth by Dasgupta has been the subject of several publications, whereof \citet{RoyPokutta2017}, \citet{MoseleyWang2017}, \citet{ChatziafratisEtAl2018}, \citet{CohenAddadEtAl2019} are of particular interest with regards to this exposition.
 Similarly to the method we present in this paper, the method by \citet{ChatziafratisEtAl2018} extends on Dasgupta's model in order to incorporate additional constraints from the domain.
 Their method can be sorted in the category of \emph{clustering with constraints} \citep{BasuDavidsonWagstaff2008,DavidsonRavi2005}, where the constraints can be seen as a particular type of structure imposed on the data.
 As such, this is indeed a variation of what we could call \emph{structure preserving hierarchical clustering}.
 However, the type of structural constraints do not cover order relations.
 And, while the constraints in clustering with constraints are provided, for example, by domain experts in order to adjust the clustering, the order relations used in order preserving hierarchical clustering emanate directly from the data.
 It is the data itself that is ordered, and it is this order relation we wish to preserve.

 \citet{CarlssonEtAl2014} present a hierarchical clustering regime called \emph{quasi clustering} for asymmetric networks.
-An asymmetric network is the same as a weighted directed graph, and is covered by what we define as \emph{relaxed order relations} further down.
+An asymmetric network is the same as a weighted directed graph, and is covered by what we define as \emph{relaxed order relations} in this paper.
 We can therefore say that, at a high level, the methods operate on similar data.
 However, the method presented by Carlsson et al.\ is almost opposite of what we define as order preserving: objects are clustered together if there is significant ``flow'' between the elements.
 In order preserving clustering, this is exactly when elements are \emph{not} placed together.